 Applying for Tuition Assistance with FACTS

 •Hope for the Future: The Financial Needs Assessment in FACTS can be reviewed for additional tuition assistance by Hope for the Future, a tuition assistance program by the Archdiocese of San Antonio available to Catholic and non-Catholic students who meet eligibility requirements and enroll in one of the Catholic schools in the Archdiocese of San Antonio.
 This program is separate from Central Catholic's tuition assistance; therefore, Hope for the Future has its own deadlines and notification dates.
+Families may have to submit the FACTS application twice to be considered specifically for Hope for the Future.
 Learn more HERE.

 Specific tuition assistance based on set criteria.
 Scholarships fall into two categories.